jkeohan/rctr-2-14-22/w04d06/controlled-uncontrolled-forms.md

 #### Controlled

 Some types of inputs can be configured to start capturing each character input and perform some action.
 These types of inputs are considered to be **controlled**.
-A few examples of this are:
+A few examples of a controlled form are:

 - the **location** field on AirBnB
 - a [password field](https://4vlg9.csb.app/)